Skip to main content

 Wayne County Families receive services locally that promote dignity, pride and respect; and that all services are responsive to the needs of the families.
 Families actively partner with all systems, at all levels to provide family voice and choice which will ultimately improve and impact how families receive service locally, statewide and nationally.

-• FAFC believes all families have value and are respected.
+• All families have value and are respected.

-• FAFC's reputation in the community as a respectful, non-threatening and safe environment for staff, families and youth grows.
+• A reputation in the community as a respectful, non-threatening and safe environment for staff, families and youth.

-• FAFC is a dedicated and strong advocate providing a voice for youth and families.
+• A dedicated and strong advocate providing a voice for youth and families.

-• FAFC remains open to all -- no one gets turned away.
+• Open to all — no one gets turned away.

-• FAFC is respectful of diverse cultures and responsive to each family's unique needs.
+• Respectful of diverse cultures and responsive to each family's unique needs.

-• FAFC promotes peer-to-peer mentoring for families and youth.
+• Promotes peer-to-peer mentoring for families and youth.

 1. We work to create an environment where questions are valued and independence and change is essential.